 Lovato could have run away and hidden.
 Worse yet, she could have taken the hate on board and decided she wasn’t good enough, that her detractors and tormentors were right.

 Running and hiding were not for her, however.
 She began her anti-bullying crusade and now works with PACER’S Teens Against Bullying movement and Secret’s “Mean Stinks” campaign.

 Dwayne is a former WWE wrestling pro and now one of the world’s highest-paid actors

-Known now as the Most Electrifying Man, The Rock was one of the most successful wrestlers globally and is now also one of the most admired and highest-paid actors.
+Known now as the Most Electrifying Man, The Rock has been one of the most successful wrestlers in the world and is now one of Hollywood’s most admired and highest-paid actors.

 #11 Lady Gaga

 Stefani is a mega-pop star and activist.